mponce0/covid19.analytics/JOSS/paper.md

 is the R package [@covid19analytics] which its stable version is part of CRAN [@cran].
 In addition to this, the package has a few more adds-on:

-- a central GitHUB repository, <https://github.com/mponce0/covid19.analytics>
+- A central GitHub repository, <https://github.com/mponce0/covid19.analytics>
   where the latest development version and source code of the package are available.
 Users can also submit tickets for bugs, suggestions or comments using the "issues" tab.

-- a rendered version with live examples and documentation also hosted at GitHUB pages, <https://mponce0.github.io/covid19.analytics/>
+- A rendered version with live examples and documentation also hosted at GitHub pages, <https://mponce0.github.io/covid19.analytics/>

-- a dashboard for interactive usage of the package with extended capabilities for users without any coding expertise,
+- A dashboard for interactive usage of the package with extended capabilities for users without any coding expertise,
 <https://covid19analytics.scinet.utoronto.ca>

-- a backup data repository hosted at GitHUB,
+- A backup data repository hosted at GitHub,
   <https://github.com/mponce0/covid19analytics.datasets> -- where replicas of
 the live datasets are stored for redundancy and robust accessibility sake (see \autoref{fig:dataSrcs}).

-The `covid19.analytics` R package allows users to obtain live^[The data usually is accessible from the repositories with a 24 hours delay.] worldwide data of reported cases from the novel *Corona Virus Disease* (CoViD19), as well as related datasets, such as, genomics data, vaccinations records and historical pandemics records.
+The `covid19.analytics` R package allows users to obtain live^[The data usually is accessible from the repositories with a 24 hours delay.] worldwide data of reported cases from the novel *Coronavirus Disease* (COVID-19), as well as related datasets, such as, genomics data, vaccinations records and historical pandemics records.
 It does this by accessing and retrieving the data publicly available and published by several sources:

-- the "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" [@JHUCSSErepo] for the worldwide and US data
+- The "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" [@JHUCSSErepo] for the worldwide and US data
 - Health Canada [@HealthCanada], for Canada specific data
-- the city of Toronto for Toronto data [@TorontoData]
+- The city of Toronto for Toronto data [@TorontoData]
 - Open Data Toronto for Toronto data [@OpenDataToronto]
 - Our World In Data for vaccination data [@OWIDvaccination]
 - NCBI servers for genomics datasets [@NCBIdatabases]